berachain/docs/apps/bex/content/developers/query-contracts/query.md

 ## Pool Price Functions

-The below functions are used to query a pool's instantenous price and prick tick respectively.
+The below functions are used to query a pool's instantaneous price and price tick respectively.

 ### queryPrice: